anirul/miniDHT/README.md

+anirul (Frederic DUBOUCHET)
-Welcome to the miniDHT project
+mic (Michael JAUSSI)Welcome to the miniDHT project

 	My aim was to make a DHT (Distributed Hash Table) written in C++ with not too many dependencies.
 The DHT itself is based on Kademlia protocol.
 This